How to Avoid CAPTCHA and reCAPTCHA: 7 Proven Methods

 6. Disable Automation Indicators

 Most browser-based tools have specific indicators and WebDriver flags that disclose you're a bot.
-For example, Selenium and Puppeteer have the navigator.webdriver flag set to true by default.
+For example, Selenium and Puppeteer have the navigator.webdriver property set to true by default.

 Plugins for headless browsers, such as Puppeteer-stealth, implement many techniques to erase these traces.
-Take a look at our tutorial on avoiding detection with Puppeteer to learn how they're implemented.
+To learn how to implement them, read our tutorial on avoiding detection with Puppeteer.
+You can even patch Puppeteer stealth to boost its anti-bot evasion strategies further.

 7. Make Your Scraper Look Like a Real User

-By following these behavioral patterns, web scrapers can avoid CAPTCHAs and other forms of website protection.
+By following these behavioral patterns, you can avoid triggering CAPTCHAs and other website security measures.

-To find out more, take a look at our guide on anti-scraping techniques.
+To learn more, look at our guide on anti-scraping techniques.

 Conclusion

 We've learned how to avoid CAPTCHA and reCAPTCHA when web scraping.
-For example, you should avoid honeypot traps by skipping hidden links, also rotate real HTTP headers in combination with your IP, and implement headless browsers to mimic human behavior with randomized actions.
+For example, you should bypass honeypot traps by skipping hidden links, rotate real HTTP headers with your IP, and implement headless browsers to mimic human behavior with randomized actions.

 Frequent Questions